angr/angr-doc/docs/loading.md

 Additionally, there is the opposite, `except_missing_libs`, which, if set to true, will cause an exception to be thrown whenever a binary has a shared library dependency that cannot be resolved.

 You can pass a list of strings to `force_load_libs` and anything listed will be treated as an unresolved shared library dependency right out of the gate, or you can pass a list of strings to `skip_libs` to prevent any library of that name from being resolved as a dependency.
-Additionally, you can pass a list of strings \(or a single string\) to `custom_ld_path`, which will be used as an additional search path for shared libraries, before any of the defaults: the same directory as the loaded program, the current working directory, and your system libraries.
+Additionally, you can pass a list of strings \(or a single string\) to `ld_path`, which will be used as an additional search path for shared libraries, before any of the defaults: the same directory as the loaded program, the current working directory, and your system libraries.

 #### Per-Binary Options